joebandenburg/libaxolotl-javascript/doc/crypto.md

 Name|Type|Description
 :---|:---|:----------
-`privateKey`|ArrayBuffer|The 33 byte public half of the key used to produce the signature.
+`publicKey`|ArrayBuffer|The 33 byte public half of the key used to produce the signature.
 `dataToSign`|ArrayBuffer|The data that was signed.
 May be any length.
 `purportedSignature`|ArrayBuffer|The purported signature to check.